Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: Reassessing Parametric RAG

-We adopt the same four datasets as in the original PRAG work: 2WikiMultihopQA~\cite{ho2020constructing}, HotpotQA~\cite{yang2018hotpotqa}, ComplexWebQuestions~\cite{talmor2018web}, and PopQA~\cite{mallen2023not}.
-Following the original setup, we evaluate on the first 300 questions per dataset.
-For 2WikiMultihopQA and HotpotQA, the ``Total'' column in Table~\ref{tab:reproduction_results_llm} and Table~\ref{app:reproduction_results_f1} reports results on the first 300 questions of the full dataset, while each sub-task column shows results on the first 300 questions within that sub-task.
-For each question, we retrieve the top-3 passages from a Wikipedia dump using BM25~\cite{robertson2009probabilistic}.
+\heading{Datasets} We adopt the same four datasets as prior studies~\cite{su2025parametric,tan2025dynamic}: 2WikiMultihopQA~\cite{ho2020constructing}, HotpotQA~\cite{yang2018hotpotqa}, ComplexWebQuestions~\cite{talmor2018web}, and PopQA~\cite{mallen2023not}.
+Consistent with prior work, we evaluate on the first 300 questions for each dataset.
+Specifically for 2WikiMultihopQA and HotpotQA, the ``Total'' column in Table~\ref{tab:reproduction_results_llm} reports results on the first 300 questions of the entire dataset, while each sub-task column shows results on the first 300 questions within that sub-task.
+For each question, we utilize BM25 to retrieval the top-3 relevant passages from a Wikipedia dump~\cite{karpukhin2020dense}.